 Prohibited Areas for Alcohol Consumption [Open Alcohol] (Level 2)

 It is against Provincial Legislation to be intoxicated or possess open alcohol in a public place.
-Alcohol may not be consumed in public areas (including but not limited to: main hallways/corridors, stairwells, elevators, lobbies, foyers, courtyards in Village Residence, front stoops of Quarry View Residence, Captain John’s Lounge, public lounges and Residence Dining Halls) Students found to be in violation may also be subject to a Provincial Offense Notice or Brock Offense Notice from Campus Security.
+Alcohol may not be consumed in public areas (including but not limited to: main hallways/corridors, stairwells, elevators, lobbies, foyers, courtyards in Village Residence, front stoops of Quarry View Residence, Captain John’s Lounge, public lounges, parking lots and Residence Dining Halls) Students found to be in violation may also be subject to a Provincial Offense Notice or Brock Offense Notice from Campus Security.
 Students who attempt to hide evidence via dumping or “chugging” alcohol may face additional sanctions.